Aghamarsh/mobile-wallet/README.md

 ## Forking

-If you are forking this for your project follow the [Forking Guide](FORKING.md) and continue with the installation procedure below.
+If you are forking this for your project, please follow the [Forking Guide](FORKING.md) and continue with the installation procedure below.

 ## Installation